-The study protocol and statistical analysis plan for this mediation analysis were registered prior to analysis.
-The MI-NAV trial was prospectively registered (NCT03871712).
-This study is reported in accordance with A Guideline for Reporting Mediation Analyses.16
+The study protocol and statistical analysis plan for this mediation analysis were registered prior to analysis (NCT03871712).
+The MI-NAV trial was prospectively registered (NCT03871712) and was judged by the Regional Committee for Medical and Health Research Ethics not to be subject to the ACT 2008-06-20 no.44: Act on medical and health research.
+The trial was conducted in accordance with the Helsinki declaration and was assessed as in line with the General Data Protection Regulation by the Norwegian Centre for Research Data (identifier: 861249).
+All participants gave electronic informed consent before study entry.
+This study is reported in accordance with A Guideline for Reporting Mediation Analyses (AGReMA).[16]